Curriculum Vitae

 • Seshadri M, Mazurchuk R, Spernyak J. A, Bhattacharya A, Rustum Y M, Bellnier, D.A.
 Tumor response of human head and neck squamous cell carcinoma (HNSCC) xenografts to the vascular targeting agent 5,6-dimethylxanthenone-4-acetic acid (DMXAA).
 Proc.
 Am.
 Assoc.
 Cancer Res., 2006

 • Cao S, Bhattacharya A, Durrani F A, Fakih M. Irinotecan, oxaliplatin and raltitrexed for the treatment of advanced colorectal cancer (Review Article).
-Expert opinion on pharmacotherapy, 7, 687-703, 2006 – Article Link
+Expert opinion on pharmacotherapy, 7, 687-703, 2006.
+Link to Article

-• Yin M-B, Li Z-R, Tóth K, Cao S, Durrani F A, Hapke G, Bhattacharya A, Azrak R G, Frank C, Rustum Y M. Potentiation of irinotecan sensitivity by Se-methylselenocysteine in an in vivo tumor model is associated with downregulation of cyclooxygenase-2, inducible nitric oxide synthase and hypoxia-inducible factor 1a expression, resulting in reduced angiogenesis.
-Oncogene, 25, 2509-2519, 2006. – Article Link
+• Yin M-B, Li Z-R, Tóth K, Cao S, Durrani F A, Hapke G, Bhattacharya A, Azrak R G, Frank C, Rustum Y M. Potentiation of irinotecan sensitivity by Se-methylselenocysteine in an in vivo tumor model is associated with downregulation of cyclooxygenase-2, inducible nitric oxide synthase and hypoxia-inducible factor 1α expression, resulting in reduced angiogenesis.
+Link to Article Oncogene, 25, 2509-2519, 2006.

 • Bhattacharya A, Tóth K, Azrak R, Pendyala L, Spernyak J, Cao S, Durrani F A, Mazurchuk R, Slocum H K, Rustum Y M. Resistance to irinotecan is associated with lack of microvessels, hypoxia and limited drug delivery in the well differentiated parts of human head and neck squamous cell carcinoma (HNSCC) A253.
 Proc.
 Am.
 Assoc.
 Cancer Res.
 45, 2004.